apmp-dxfg/m-layer-concept/docs/m_layer_src.rst

 .. contents::
    :local:

-The Python code has two main roles: i) to connect to the M-layer registry (the JSON files), and ii) to support client-side Python code that will make use of the M-layer representation system.
-There is also some Python code that can assist when extending the M-layer JSON entries.
+The Python code has two main roles:

+    i) to refer to the M-layer registry (the JSON files), and ii) to support client-side code that will uses the M-layer representation.

+(There are also some Python modules that can assist when extending the M-layer JSON entries.)

 M-layer-register API
 ====================